The 7 Things Angel Investors Are Looking for in a Business

 Give Angel Investors What They Want If You Want Them to Invest

 Angel investors typically reject three-quarters of investment proposals sight unseen - even though angel investments are one of the most popular forms of financing for businesses and angel investors are always looking for new opportunities to invest in sound, well-managed companies.
 How do you get an angel investor to invest in your business?
-What are angel investors looking for?

-Angel investing involves a high degree of risk, so angel investors have the expectation of doing more than just getting their money back when they invest in an enterprise.
+- The Potential for a Solid Return: Angel investing involves a high degree of risk, so angel investors have the expectation of doing more than just getting their money back when they invest in an enterprise.
 They are looking for a higher return on their investment than they can get on the stock market, for example.
 “For every dollar that an angel puts into a company, he or she would like to take seven dollars out, after taxes, in seven years," says Allan Riding, a leading expert on angel investing and professor at Carleton University.

-Remember that most angel investors are or have been successful entrepreneurs.
+- A Good Reason to Invest: Remember that most angel investors are or have been successful entrepreneurs.
 They enjoy the thrill of helping to build and create a thriving enterprise.

-However, there are three categories of angel investors, the economic, the hedonistic and the altruistic*, and each type has their own reasons for investing.
+However, there are three categories of angel investors, the economic, the hedonistic and the altruistic*, and each type has their reasons for investing.
 While a hedonistic angel investor is most attracted by the excitement of creating something new, an altruistic angel may be most concerned about helping his community or attracted by the potential of developing environmental technologies.
 Determine which category of angel investor you’re trying to attract and tailor your pitch accordingly.

-A solid, complete management team with leadership ability is a must.
+- An Experienced, Solid Management Team: A solid, complete management team with leadership ability is a must.
 Essentially an angel investor is investing in people, so he or she needs to see the evidence that your business is in the hands of people who are knowledgeable, experienced, competent and trustworthy – and possess the skills to lead your business to the next level.
 For most businesses, a complete management team will include skilled, knowledgeable people who know about marketing and selling products, manufacturing, managing people, and accounting.

-Angel investors want to see a business plan that’s both convincing and complete.
+- A Solid Business Plan: Angel investors want to see a business plan that’s both convincing and complete.
 They want to see that you’ve developed a vision for your company and that you’ve given thought to the details of how to get there.
 They want to see things such as financial projections, detailed marketing plans, and specifics about your market.

-Before he or she invests in your business, an angel investor will expect to see an exit strategy.
+- A Viable Exit Strategy: Before he or she invests in your business, an angel investor will expect to see an exit strategy.
 While angel investors are patient and willing to make long-term investments, they need to see how they’re going to reap the return on their investment.
 The sale of shares to the company’s principals is a common exit strategy for angel investors who hold equity ownership positions; the sale or merger of the company is a common exit strategy for debt-holding investors.
 Don’t be surprised that your prospective angel investor wants a time-frame set.

 Want Investors?
-Give Them What They Want
+Give Them What They Want:

 In sum, if you want to get an angel investor to invest in your business, you have to ensure that your business is investor-ready.
 If you haven’t already done so, preparing a solid business plan, restructuring your business as necessary and completing your management team are the best ways to start preparing to attract an angel.